 Today, the City of Chicago is harnessing this data to make city services even smarter.
 By using predictive analytics, they’re beginning to react to problems faster – and to anticipate them before they happen.

-The University of Chicago and Chapin Hall are excited to work with the City to build on this analytics work.
-Our fellows will analyze 311 data, predicting when and where graffiti, potholes, and other problems are likely to occur.
-Working with Chapin Hall at the University of Chicago, fellows will build analytics models that could eventually be used to prevent problems and deliver city services more proactively.
+The University of Chicago and Chapin Hall worked with the City to build on this analytics work.
+Our fellows analyzed 311 data, predicting when and where graffiti, potholes, and other problems are likely to occur.
+Working with Chapin Hall at the University of Chicago, fellows built analytics models that can be used to prevent problems and deliver city services more proactively.